Home education

 Returning your child to school

-You can send your child back to school at any time.
-You will need to apply for a school place, but places aren’t guaranteed.
+You can apply to admit your child back to school at any time.
+You will need to apply for a school place, but places are not guaranteed.

 Checking on your child’s education